p2pu/InventFest/Synth Tent/Synth-Module-01-Rehack.markdown

-# Synth Module: Community Activity: Make an Orchestra
+# Synth Module 1: Community Activity: Make an Orchestra

 ## Core Questions
 - How would you “hack” the instrument activity to meet your needs?